 She could never get the words “but” to be formed by her tongue.
 She had conjunction dysfunction.
 She could never let the dragon out of its cage because she was terrified that it would burn the whole world down.
 She had to only speak in half-sentences because the truth of how she really felt seemed like it was an agent of the apocalypse.

 Saying the word “but” was forbidden since she was a child.
 Focus on the good.
 Ignore the bad.
 Keep it all in.
 Remain kind.
 Keep your conjunctions to yourself, young lady.
-That is how she had made it through the first third of her life.
+That is how she had made it through the first thirty years of her life.
 Her script was just a series of half-sentences.
 She was fluent in the language of sapless words that never really said anything.

 And even in this moment six months later as she stood naked in front of the person she hadn’t spoken to in such a long time and had so many things to say, even now, she still felt inclined to only say the safest words with her newly shaven head so she could speak without her hair covering her eyes, so she could speak without feeling hidden.
 So there she was in front of the stranger that she used to know so well, her words were just as half-spoken.